d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 > Pending example commands:

-> Run `pending` with no arguments show current changes that *have* been committed to the server and are awaiting a reboot.
+> Run `pending` with no arguments to show current changes that *have* been committed to the server and are awaiting a reboot.
 In this example, no changes have been found.

 <pre>
 iLOrest > <font color="#01a982">pending</font>